pancakeswap/pancake-contracts-move/pancake-multisig-wallet/README.md

 owners sequence number stays 0, we remove an owner from the multisig wallet, the owners sequence number becomes 1.
-Every multisig transaction has its own owners sequence number assigned to the global one at the moment it's initicated so that if its owners seq number mismatches the global one when executing, it will abort.
+Every multisig transaction has its own owners sequence number assigned to the global one at the moment it's initiated so that if its owners seq number mismatches the global one when executing, it will abort.

 ### Mutlisig Transactions
 Store the multisig transactions of `ParamsType` by a `TableWithLength` with